Performance Comparison of Android Devices

 Floating Point Math Test

-The Floating Point Math Test performs the same operations as the Integer Math's Test however with floating point numbers.
-A floating point number is a number with a fractional part (i.e. 12.568).
+The Floating Point Math Test performs the same operations as the Integer Maths Test however with floating point numbers.
+A floating point number is a number with a fractional part (ie. 12.568).
 These kinds of numbers are handled quite differently in the CPU compared to Integer numbers as well as being quite commonly used, therefore they are tested separately.
+64-bit systems perform significantly better on these tests due to the fact that they can do the 64-bit calculations natively, rather than converting them into a series of 32-bit calculations.

 Prime Number Test

-The Prime Number Test aims to test how fast the CPU can search for Prime numbers, reported as operations per second.
+The Prime Number Test aims to test how fast the CPU can search for Prime numbers, reported as primes per second.
 A prime number is a number that can only be divided by itself and 1.
-For example 1, 2, 3, 5, 7, 11 etc. This algorithm uses loops and CPU operations that are common in computer software, and determines the speed at which numbers can be compared with other numbers, the speed large floating numbers (eg. 26739754.5369) can be manipulated and the speed complex computations like square root can be performed.
+For example, 1, 2, 3, 5, 7, 11 etc. This algorithm uses loops and CPU operations that are common in computer software, the most intensive being multiplication and modulo operations.
+All operations are performed using 64-bit integers.
+The specific formula used for this test is the Sieve of Atkin with a limit of 32 million.

 String Sorting Test

-The Encryption Test encrypts blocks of random data using the Blowfish algorithm, such that the resulting data can only be accessed by someone with the encryption key.
-This test uses many of the techniques in the math tests, but also uses a large amount of binary data manipulation and CPU mathematical functions like 'to the power of'.
+The Encryption Test encrypts blocks of random data using several different encryption techniques, such that the resulting data can only be accessed by someone with the encryption key.
+It also tests the computers ability to create a hash of the data, which is also a common cryptographic technique that can be used to ensure the contents of data are not tampered with.
+The methods used are TwoFish, AES, Salsa20 and SHA256.
+This test uses many of the techniques in the maths test, but also uses a large amount of binary data manipulation and CPU mathematical functions like 'to the power of'.
 Encryption is a very useful benchmark, as it is now very widely used in software applications, ranging from Internet browsers, communications software and many different business applications.

 The Compression Test measures the speed that the CPU can compress blocks of data into smaller blocks of data without losing any of the original data.
 The result is reported in Kilobytes per Second.
 This test uses complex data structures and complex data manipulation techniques to perform a function that is very common in software applications, ranging from backup software to Email software.
 The compression test uses an Adaptive encoding algorithm based on a method described by from Ian H. Witten, Radford M. Neal, and John G. Cleary in an article called “Arithmetic Coding for Data Compression”.
 The system uses a model which maintains the probability of each symbol being the next encoded.
 It reports a compression rate of 363% for English text, which is slightly better than the classic Huffman method.